klikaba/dotnet-core-template/README.md

 We are generating API documentation with [Swagger UI](https://swagger.io/).

 ### Application Logs
-[App Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) are used as sink for application logs.
+[App Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) is used as sink for application logs.

 ### Continuous Integration
 For CI/CD we are using [Azure Devops](https://azure.microsoft.com/en-us/services/devops/) and [Azure App Services](https://azure.microsoft.com/en-us/services/app-service/).